 I am terrible for not wearing sunglasses.
 I constantly forget to bring them, and then realize the importance of good protective eyewear when I am at my destination.
-Far too often, I end up buying cheap sunglasses on vacation out of necessity.
+Far too often, I buy cheap sunglasses on vacation out of necessity.

 Hand Sanitizers & Disinfecting wipes

-- Wet Wipes are also a great item to have on hand for ‘freshing up’ during a busy day of activity, especially in dirty & hot destinations.
+- Wet Wipes are also a great item to have on hand for ‘freshening up’ during a busy day of activity, especially in dirty & hot destinations.